brandonjschwartz/engineering-website/_posts/sales.md

 This is what [Daniel Pink], New York Times bestselling author, asserts in his new book [To Sell is Human: The Surprising Truth About Moving Others].

 ![Book Cover](http://danpink-cdn.s3.amazonaws.com/wp-content/themes/danpink/images/tsih-3d-small.png)
-The jacket cover claims the book will "...change how you see the world and transform what you do at work, at school, and at home."
+The jacket cover claims the book will
+> ...change how you see the world and transform what you do at work, at school, and at home.

 That pretty bold, but it looks like a good read.
 And it seems applicable to our mission at YP - helping businesses and communities grow.

 Too busy to read it?